ledongthuc/ledongthuc/content/posts/go-module.md

  - Ensure the modules your project depends on do not change
  - Should commit to version control

+Caching module
-$GOPATH/pkg/mod
+ - $GOPATH/pkg/mod

 Pseudo-versions

-Untagged revisions can be referred to use when versionning.
-They have form format:
+Untagged revisions are used when versionning dependencies

  - vX.0.0-yyyymmddhhmmss-hashcommit is used when there is no earlier versioned commit with an appropriate major version before the target commit
  - vX.Y.Z-pre.0.yyyymmddhhmmss-hashcommit is used when the most recent versioned commit before the target commit is vX.Y.Z-pre